brooklynrail/brooklynrail-platform/content/events/2020/09/helen-lee-and-joachim-pissarro-with-laurence-de-cars.md

 ---
-title: Helen Lee and Joachim Pissarro with Laurence de Cars
+title: Helen Lee and Joachim Pissarro with Laurence des Cars
-summary: Director of the Musée d'Orsay and Musée de l'Orangerie Laurence de Cars will be in conversation with Rail board member Helen Lee and Rail Consulting Editor Joachim Pissarro.
+summary: Director of the Musée d'Orsay and Musée de l'Orangerie Laurence des Cars will be in conversation with Rail board member Helen Lee and Rail Consulting Editor Joachim Pissarro.
 We’ll conclude with a poetry reading from Isa Guzman.
 people:
   - person: helen-lee
     event_bio: Helen Lee has had many roles in the art world, including collector,